ir-nlp-csui/CodeMixedEmotion/README.md

 (**EmotCMT** stands for **Emot**ion annotated **C**ode-**M**ixed **T**ext data)

 ## Introduction
-This dataset contains 825 tweets in Bahasa Indonesia with emotion labels associated to the tweets.
+This dataset contains 825 tweets of Indonesian-English code-mixed tweets with emotion labels associated to the tweets.
 Each tweet is assigned one emotion label.
 The corresponding labels used in this dataset are: love, fear, sadness, joy and anger.
 This dataset was built for our work on analysing the effect of Indonesian-English code-mixed normalisation on emotion clasification task.
 The detail process of the creation of this dataset is explained in our IJACSA paper below.

 ## References
 Please cite the following papers if you use this dataset: